-If you receive an email informing you that you have won a major prize in an international lottery, be skeptical.
-Lottery scams are one of the most common types of email scams.
+If you receive an email, phone call or text message informing you that you have won a major prize in an international lottery, be skeptical.
+Lottery scams are one of the most common types of scams.

-The details of lottery scams vary, but most emails contain the same basic information:
+The details of lottery scams vary, but may contain the same basic information:

 To verify your identity and process your winnings, you may be asked to provide banking details, personal information, and copies of your driver's license or passport.
 If you do so, the scammer will have enough information to steal your identity.